DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 Generally speaking, introducing conditions in tests is not considered good practice because it indicates that your tests are non-deterministic.
 The tested website should guarantee that the test writer knows the page state at any moment.
 In this case, you need no conditions in test code.

 However, in practice, things are a bit different.
-Some websites contain elements that may be invisible or non-existent at times.
+Websites may contain elements that are invisible or non-existent at times.
 In this instance, it may be a good idea to check the element availability before taking actions on it.

 ```js